rei/rei-cedar-docs/docs/patterns/form-errors/Readme.md

 5. **[Notification Instruction container](#notification-instruction)**
 6. **[visual aid and Assistive technology text](#visual-aid-and-assistive-technology-text)**
 7. **[Instruction](#instruction)**

-### Validating a required form field
+## Validating a form field

 Validation Notifications used to present instructions on user errors have specific accessibility requirements.
 These include:

 - **Must**
   - Identify each field in error
-  - Providing suggestions (when known) to correct the errors
+  - Provide suggestions (when known) to correct the errors
   - Preserve as much user-entered input as possible

 -  **Should**